rafoliveira/building-css-animation/README.md

 ![](https://i.imgur.com/6Y1UnYp.gif)

-Here we can be se the information in each room.
+Here we can see the information in each room.

 ## Getting Started